-The 2025 Business Strategy - Scaling globally through growth and value chain innovation
+The 2026 business strategy - scaling globally through growth and value chain innovation

-We aim for an annual harvest of 130 000 tonnes by 2025 (excluding Shetland).
+We aim for an annual harvest of 120 000- 135 000 tonnes by 2026.
 Growth will mainly be driven by improved utilization of current operations, in addition to establishing Newfoundland as our new farming region.
-Discontinuing our salmon farming operations in Shetland represents an important milestone in our strategy to concentrate future farming activities in Norway and Canada, where we see the largest potential for profitable growth.

 We will focus on post-smolt investments, target new licenses and seize opportunities within new technology.
 In some regions, there is also potential for continued improvement of site utilization.
 We participate in new growth initiatives, M&As, joint ventures, and greenfield projects, and seek cooperation with farmers in existing areas.

 Our post-smolt program will allow us to better utilize our seawater licenses by moving more growth to land.
 In Rogaland, we have promising results with post-smolt, reducing the time in sea from the previous norm of 18 months to less than 12 months.
 With our post-smolt program, we expect to improve fish health, welfare and survival rates, thereby securing harvest volumes.